-AIR FILTER: A devise used to reduce or remove airborne solids from heating, ventilating, and air conditioning
+AIR FILTER: A device used to reduce or remove airborne solids from heating, ventilating, and air conditioning.

 CONDENSER: The outdoor part of an air conditioning system that pressurizes refrigerant to cool it by changing it from a vapor to a liquid.

 DOWNFLOW: A term used to describe the direction of airflow through a furnace.
 A downflow furnace takes return air from the top, heats it, and then delivers the air from the bottom.

 DRAIN (CONDENSATE) LINE: A drain required by a dehumidifier, high-efficiency furnace, or similar appliance to carry away condensation.

 Related Blog: How to Clean Your AC Drain Line